pablo-benito/SOWFA-installation/README.md

 # _**-- WARNING --**_

-This document contains my brief notes about how to compile and install _the old and deprecated_ NREL/SOWFA coupled with OpenFAST. **This software is not currently developed nor maintained and heavily depends or really old third party software.**
+This document contains my brief notes about how to compile and install _the old and deprecated_ NREL/SOWFA coupled with OpenFAST. **This software is not currently developed nor maintained and heavily depends on really old third party software.**

 For a more recent version of SOWFA please go to [https://github.com/NREL/SOWFA-6](https://github.com/NREL/SOWFA-6)